sintel-dev/Draco/README.md

 The Wind project is a collection of end-to-end solutions for machine learning tasks commonly found in monitoring wind energy production systems.
 Most tasks utilize sensor data emanating from monitoring systems.
 We utilize the foundational innovations developed for automation of machine Learning at Data to AI Lab at MIT.
-This project is developed in close collaboration with Iberdrola, S.A.

 The salient aspects of this customized project are:
 * A set of ready to use, well tested pipelines for different machine learning tasks.
 These are